 Nine artists, scientists, and naturalists in the past century have rediscovered our earlier, Forgotten World.
 They show us not just a richer way of being human, but a proven path to escape today's perils.

 Earth Wisdom: John Muir, Accidental Taoist, Charts Humanity's Only Future on a Changing Planet.
 (CreateSpace, 2016) Muir's wilderness adventures are recounted, featuring not just his well-known Sierra Nevada days but his often-overlooked thousand-mile walk to the Gulf of Mexico and his Alaska glacier escapades.
 Always Muir confided his personal views in his ever-present journal, which is here considered in depth.
 A "hidden Muir" emerges from the journals, one which replaces the West's anthropocentric worldview with a radical Gaiacentric one.
 Muir's "earth wisdom" offers us a path to becoming whole and enlivened by connecting with our roots in the natural world.
 The new worldview also offers humanity a firm basis for dealing with the existential challenge of climate change.
-Check out a radio interview of Earth Wisdom (scrolling down to the Feb.
-21, 2017 program).
+Check out a radio interview of Earth Wisdom.
 Reviews.
 Read the Introduction.

 Relax, You’re Already Home (Penguin/Putnam, 2004) A popular, widely-read informal introduction to the ancient Chinese way of living known as Taoism.
 While he delineates the basic ideas and concepts of the philosophy/religion, it is Taoism as a way of approaching reality and living life that Barnett emphasizes.
 The author draws on his experiences in China and observations of its people to show how this 5,000-year-old way of living has practical, everyday applications to our daily lives in the modern West, including our habits and routines, family life, holidays, health, and coping with personal tragedy.
 Reviews.
 First chapter.
 The Forbidden Chapter.